-While the Independent Directors do not make up a majority of the Board where the Chairman is not independent, being a variation from provision 2.2 of the Code, the Non-Executive Directors make up a majority of the Board and the Independent Directors make up at least half of the Board.
+While the Independent Directors do not make up a majority of the Board where the Chairman is not independent, being a variation from provision 2.2 of the Code, the NEDs make up a majority of the Board and the Independent Directors make up at least half of the Board.
 As such, no individual or select group of individuals dominates the Board's decision-making process.
-Accordingly, there is a strong and independent element on the Board and in line with principle 2, the Board has an appropriate level of independence and diversity of thought and background in its composition to enable it to make decisions in the best interests of the company.
+Accordingly, there is a strong and independent element on the Board and consistent with the intent of principle 2 of the Code, the Board has an appropriate level of independence and diversity of thought and background in its composition to enable it to make decisions in the best interests of the company.